DuckyLuckVN/DuckySocketIO/README.md

 # DuckySocketIO Overview
 This project is an open-source Java implementation of Socket.IO server.
 The idea is based on the javascript Socket.IO library.

 _This project is still in the process of development, if there is have bugs or complaints please contact me at address **duckyluckvn.@gmai.com**.
-And my english level is not very good so if there is anything unhappy about this document please forgive me._
+And my english level is not very good so if there is have some mistake about this document please forgive me._

 # Features